mbaniadam/screenos-to-fortigate/README.md

 This script supports the conversion of the following cases:

 - Firewall policies
-- Addresses
+- Addresses (only used in policies)
-- Address groups
+- Address groups (only used in policies)
-- Custom ports
+- Custom ports (only used in policies)

 ## Usage